 Once you reach Colmar, you can easily get to these towns via local buses.

-Visit Snow White’s Castle, the Alcázar de Segoviathis
+Visit Snow White’s Castle, the Alcázar de Segovia

-This historic castle in Segovia, Spain has the classic look of an archetypal fairy tale castle and was even used as the inspiration for Disney’s first animated feature, Snow White and the Seven Dwarfs.
+This historic castle in Segovia, Spain has the classic look of an archetypal fairy tale castle and was even for Disney’s first animated feature, Snow White and the Seven Dwarfs.
 The castle is just over an hour outside of Madrid in the beautiful León region of Spain.

-Scale the Stunning Hillside Town that Inspired Pinnochio
+Scale the Stunning Hillside Town home to the Fairy Tale of Pinocchio

-When Carlo Collodi wrote Pinocchio in 1883, he was inspired by the highest point in his birthplace, Collodi in the town of Pescia, Tuscany.
+When Carlo Collodi wrote Pinocchio´s Fairy Tale in 1883, he took inspiration from the highest point in his birthplace, Collodi in the town of Pescia, Tuscany.
 At the base of the hill is Pinocchio Park, which has a plaque with the book’s opening lines engraved.
 There’s even a 15-foot-tall statue of the story’s titular character to greet visitors!

 From Lucca, you can travel to Collodi by local buses and get there in about 25 minutes.